mykoz/OLD_mykoz.github.io/_posts/2014-3-3-Hello-World.md

 title: The Journey
 ---

-On a quest to wean myself off of google.
+to wean myself off of google.